Blobfish – Ugliest Animal in the World?

 The blobfish lives in the oceans off the coast of Australia and New Zealand, at depths of 1,000 meters near the seafloor.
 No sunlight reaches this deep ocean.
 As a result, there are no plants or other vegetation of any sort.
 The water temperature is just above freezing (2 - 4 degrees Celsius).
 Except for a rare photograph taken by a deep-sea rover underwater vehicle, no human has observed blobfish in their natural habitat.

 Three types of blobfish are found close to Australia.
 Their habitats are colour-coded in the map.
-The Smooth-head Blobfish ( Psychrolutes marcidus) is found off the coasts of southern Australia The Western Blobfish ( Psychrolutes occidentalis) lives off Western Australia.
+The Smooth-head Blobfish ( Psychrolutes marcidus) is found off the coasts of southern Australia.
+The Western Blobfish ( Psychrolutes occidentalis) lives off Western Australia.
 And "Mr Blobby" (Psychrolutes microporos) lives near Norfolk Island.

-Blobfish Diet What Do Blobfish Eat
+Blobfish Diet

-The blobfish eats crustaceans, larvae, sea slugs, sea snails, sea urchins and dead biomass drifting down from the ocean above.
+The blobfish eats crustaceans, larvae, sea slugs, sea snails, sea urchins, and dead biomass drifting down from the ocean above.
 It is a lie-in-wait predator that spends most of its time just floating around, waiting for food to come its way.
 It then quickly sucks the food into its enormous mouth.

 There is very little food in the depths at which the blobfish lives.
-Scientists believe its body structure, with very few muscles, very low metabolic rate, and slow movement, helps it conserve energy and survive on a very limited diet.
+Scientists believe its body structure, with very few muscles, a very low metabolic rate, and slow movement, helps it conserve energy and survive on a very limited diet.

-Blobfish Reproduction & Life Cycle Blobfish Babies?
+Blobfish Reproduction & Life Cycle

 Blobfish guarding its eggs